jkotlinski/durexforth/README.md

 # durexforth

 Modern, lean C64 Forth inspired by colorForth, JONESFORTH and Blazin' Forth.
-Direct threaded for simplicity.
 Project includes a vi clone written in Forth, a high-resolution graphics library, plus MML music support (new in 1.3!).

+Goals (in order of priority):

+* Make a system that is nice to work with on the real machine.
+* Simplicity.
+The core should be small, leaving a lot of space for user code and data.
+* Speed. durexForth should be at least as fast as Blazin' Forth.

+Non-goals:

+* Being the fastest C64 Forth.
+There are optimizations that could make durexForth four times faster, at the cost of increased code size and complexity.
+I believe pursuing this is a red herring; it is better to prototype in Forth and then rewrite crucial parts in assembly.
+For that purpose, durexForth includes an assembler.

 <img src=http://noname.c64.org/csdb/gfx/releases/75000/75456.png>